Falling for Christmas: Plot

 Meanwhile, Tad is lost in the woods and finds shelter with recluse Ralph, who takes him to town on foot.
 At the Belmont, the hotel staff has not thought to look for Sierra and Tad as they believe that they are away on a trip.

 After four days, Beauregard returns from his trip where he finds out that Sierra is missing and informs the Sheriff, who has just retrieved Tad and Ralph.
 At the party, the town comes together to support the Northstar Lodge, which is declared a historic site.

 Before Jake can thank Sierra, Tad and her father rush in to take her home, restoring her memory.
-On Christmas Day, Sierra does her own chores, much to the staff and Tad's surprise.
+On Christmas Day, she does her own chores, much to the staff and Tad's surprise.
 Sierra decides she will do things for herself going forward and resigns from the position her father created for her realizing she wants to find herself.

 Meanwhile, Avy reveals to Jake that her wish was for him to find love and convinces him to seek out Sierra.
 Realizing that she fell in love with Jake, Sierra breaks off her engagement with Tad.
-He is not upset, since he has realized that he is interested in Guest Service Manager Terry (Chase Ramsey), and asks him out on a date.
+He is not upset, since he has realized that he is interested in Guest Service Manager Terry, so asks him out on a date.

 Later, Jake declares his love for Sierra.
-She decides to go back and help Jake run the Northstar Lodge, especially when she finds out that it is sold out for the season after she publicly thanked them at a press conference.
-Beauregard believes he owes Jake a debt of gratitude for finding Sierra and so decides to invest in the lodge.
+She decides to go back and help him run the Northstar Lodge, especially when she finds out that it is sold out for the season after she publicly thanked them at a press conference.
+Beauregard believes he owes Jake a debt of gratitude for finding Sierra and so invests in the lodge.